 Follow Interstate 215 (Belt Route) south or north to the 3900 South Exit.
 Get on Wasatch Blvd, which parallels the freeway on the east, and locate the Bagel Shop, just south of the intersection of 3900 South and Wasatch Blvd.
 It is at the north end of a mall and Dan's Grocery Store.

 We teach learn-to-lead classes, but a back-up top-rope is always included for safety.
 Typically the guide belays on a gri-gri while jugging up a fixed rope beside the new leader.
 This enables the instructor to give immediate feedback on the effectiveness of cam and stopper placements.

-For private guiding and instruction, there is no restriction.
+For custom guiding and instruction, there is no restriction.
 Students must be at least 14 years of age to join a group class.
 Even five and six-year olds seem to enjoy rock-climbs with short approaches and lots of holds.
 Longer approaches and multi-pitch climbing is typically not appropriate for kids under 10.

 Many warm days are better for shorts, but always carry a pair of water-resistant pants in case it gets cool, windy or rainy.
 Shorts should always be long enough to go under the entire harness.
 Granite climbs can be abrasive on bare skin.